 Week 6: Exhibition Day and Structured Reflection

-Year 6 learners answer three questions in writing, on Exhibition day.
-Ask: What surprised you in your issue discovery?
-What would you change in your research (Dewey, 1933) or action?
-How did you learn about yourself as a learner (Kolb, 1984), for secondary school (Vygotsky, 1978)?
+Year 6 learners answer three questions in writing on Exhibition day: What surprised you during issue discovery?
+What would you change in your research or action?
+How did you learn about yourself as a learner?
+These prompts keep reflection close to evidence, self-regulation and future planning rather than asking for a general diary response.

 The Coordinator's Timeline Template